 You already know that speaking at conferences is great for branding, but how do you really get those great speaker spots?
 If you are famous or know someone who can just hand you a speaker spot, you probably don’t need to read this.
-However, if you have never spoken at a conference before and want to, here is what you should do:
+However, if you have never spoken at a conference and want to, here is what you should do:

-- Other people are probably pitching for the same session so you are going to have to present something unique if you want to be picked.
+- Other people are probably pitching to present at the same session, so you’ll have to present something unique if you want to be picked.

 - The person reading your pitch will be reading hundreds of other pitches, so do them a favor by keeping it short and to the point.

 - The most important part about pitching is the fact that it isn’t about you.
 It is about the audience and how you can help them.

 - Double-check everything – This doesn’t mean you should only proofread your pitch.
 Get a second viewpoint.
 Ask other people for advice to see if there is anything you can do to make your pitch sexy.

 - Submit your pitch – The last thing you need to do is submit your pitch.
 Hopefully, you’ll hear back from someone, saying that you got a speaking spot, but if you don’t hear anything back, don’t pester the organizers.
 Just move on, and try to get a speaking spot at other conferences.